14 Tips for Increasing Law Firm Profitability

 You only have so many hours in one day.
 To get the most out of them, it's imperative that you spend each minute wisely.
 There is an exceptional amount of administrative work that goes into managing a law firm, and there’s no weaseling out of it.
 Even if you hire extra staff to handle the workload, more man-power equals more costs.
 Law firms looking to boost their productivity yet keep their costs down need to turn to legal technology.

-Legal technology can help you run a much more efficient law firm with smoother processes, and better organization.
+Technology, such as legal time and billing systems, can help you run a much more efficient law firm with smoother processes, and better organization.
 The latest legal trends report shows that law firms who use legal technology like client intake and CRM collected 40% more revenue per lawyer compared to firms that were not using this kind of software.

 From phone calls to consultations to drafting up complex paperwork, running an office is a lot of work.
 Automation makes it easy for legal professionals to hand off the busy work so that they can focus on what matters most at their law firm — the clients!
 By optimizing your legal intake process you'll increase your productivity, and gain more time.
 And as a lawyer, your time is synonymous with cold hard cash.